orazz/Recipe/README.md

 IRecipeNetworkService for handling recipe-specific network operations

-2. Image Caching: Implemented image caching using NSCache to improve performance and reduce network usage when displaying recipe images.
+2. Image Caching: Implemented image caching using NSCache and FileManager to improve performance and reduce network usage when displaying recipe images.
 3. MVVM Architecture: We utilized the MVVM (Model-View-ViewModel) pattern, with a ViewModel acting as an intermediary between the networking layer and the UI.

 ## Time Spent